Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 2. The client (or client's client) reads the intermediate data.
 3. The crypto code overwrites the intermediate data.

+Vulnerability example with chained calls (temporary exposure): an application encrypts some data, and lets its clients store the ciphertext.
+Clients may not have access to the plaintext.
+To save memory, when it calls the crypto service, it passes an output buffer that is in the final client's memory.
+Suppose the encryption mechanism works by copying its input to the output buffer then encrypting in place (for example, to simplify considerations related to overlap, or because the implementation relies on a low-level API that works in place).
+In this scenario, the plaintext is exposed to the final client while the encryption in progress, which violates the confidentiality of the plaintext.

-Vulnerability example with chained calls: we consider a provisioning application that provides a data encryption service on behalf of multiple clients, using a single shared key.
+Vulnerability example with chained calls (backtrack): we consider a provisioning application that provides a data encryption service on behalf of multiple clients, using a single shared key.
 Clients are not allowed to access each other's data.
 The provisioning application isolates clients by including the client identity in the associated data.
 Suppose that an AEAD decryption function processes the ciphertext incrementally by simultaneously writing the plaintext to the output buffer and calculating the tag.
 (This is how AEAD decryption usually works.)
 At the end, if the tag is wrong, the decryption function wipes the output buffer.
 Assume that the output buffer for the plaintext is shared from the client to the provisioning application, which re-shares it with the crypto service.
 A malicious client can read another client (the victim)'s encrypted data by passing the ciphertext to the provisioning application, which will attempt to decrypt it with associated data identifying the requesting client.
 Although the operation will fail beacuse the tag is wrong, the malicious client still reads the victim plaintext.

 ### Possible countermeasures